OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 -  **NBITS=n**: Create a file with less than 8 bits per sample by passing a value from 1 to 7.
 The apparent pixel type should be Byte.
-   From GDAL 1.6.0, values of n=9...15 (UInt16 type) and n=17...31
+   Values of n=9...15 (UInt16 type) and n=17...31
    (UInt32 type) are also accepted.
 From GDAL 2.2, n=16 is accepted for Float32 type to generate half-precision floating point values.

 -  **COMPRESS=[JPEG/LZW/PACKBITS/DEFLATE/CCITTRLE/CCITTFAX3/CCITTFAX4/LZMA/ZSTD/LERC/LERC_DEFLATE/LERC_ZSTD/WEBP/NONE]**:
    Set the compression to use.
 JPEG should generally only be used with Byte data (8 bit per channel).
-But starting with GDAL 1.7.0 and provided that GDAL is built with internal libtiff and libjpeg, it is possible to read and write TIFF files with 12bit JPEG compressed TIFF files (seen as UInt16 bands with NBITS=12).
+But when GDAL is built with internal libtiff and libjpeg, it is possible to read and write TIFF files with 12bit JPEG compressed TIFF files (seen as UInt16 bands with NBITS=12).
 See the `"8 and 12 bit JPEG in TIFF" <http://trac.osgeo.org/gdal/wiki/TIFF12BitJPEG>`__ wiki